micheleriva/personal-website/posts/2020-07-08-the-frustration-of-self-taught-developer.markdown

 I'm not the best developer for writing frontend code. \
 I'm not the best devops engineer.

-I just can do it, because I love doing that.
+I just can do it, because I love to do that, just like any other developer.

 ## Biggest tech companies will never want to hire me
 That's a fact. \